 Once you arrive at the square, you may board a tram on the north side of the square and ride down North Center Street to the museum.
 Or, if you prefer, stroll down North Center to enjoy the craft and food booths set up in front of homes along that street on your way to the museum just a few blocks away.
 You can then catch the tram at the museum to make your way back to the square if you wish.

 Visit the many booths, exhibits, and demonstrations set up on the lawn and in and around the carriage barn, as well as the farm museums behind the house.

-During the festival the house is open for self-guided tours with a small admission fee (currently $5).
+During the festival the house is open for self-guided tours with a small admission fee (currently $5 for adults, $2 for students).
 Members of the museum association, dressed in period costumes, greet visitors at the door and are available to answer questions.
 The house tour includes the basement museum spaces.

 Lunch and snack foods are available in several locations on the museum grounds and nearby, during festival hours.

 Cross the covered footbridge to reach the flea market area (4-H fairgrounds) north of the museum property.
 In addition, a large flea market on the west side of town across the street from the high school is easily reached from the parking area there.

 Today the Apple ’n Pork Festival hosts approximately 80,000 to 100,000 visitors throughout the weekend, running from 9:00 AM to 5:00 PM Saturday and Sunday, on the last full weekend of September.
 The museum and gift shop are open much of the year for tours and special programs.
 The DeWitt County Museum and the Apple ’n Pork Festival have become important contributions to the town of Clinton, both economically and in the preservation of its history.

 The C.H.
 Moore Homestead was listed on the National Register of Historic Places in 1979.